 Robert (“Bob”) M. Kelly has been named executive director of facilities operations at Oakland Community College (OCC) effective December 7.
 Prior to joining OCC, he was assistant superintendent for auxiliary and support service at the state’s second largest K-12 district, Utica Community Schools.

-Kelly will oversee the public safety, risk management, construction, environmental health and safety, and maintenance departments for the College’s five campuses, including over two million square feet of classroom, library, office, administrative, and common areas.
+Kelly will oversee the public safety, risk management, construction, environmental health and safety, and maintenance departments for the College’s multi campus system, including over two million square feet of classroom, library, office, administrative, and common areas.

 Kelly brings nearly 30 years of professional experience in facilities operations and support services including work with L’Anse Creuse Public Schools, Ford Motor Land Services and Ford Motor Company.
 At Ford, he managed the infrastructure and capital spending plan and budget for corporate, commercial and Research and Engineering Center properties, as well as maintenance and construction for Ford World Headquarters and other properties.